 Support this site

-The best way that you can support this site is to buy a copy of my book directly from the publisher.
-Failing that, buy it from Amazon.
-I think you’ll enjoy reading it.
+The best way that you can support this site is to buy a copy of one of my books.
+I think you’ll enjoy reading them.
 Failing that, you can sign up to the newsletter to get new articles into your inbox.
 Share them around if you find them useful.